alanepontesw/big-data-design-systems/README.md

         * These are not the same as a password, you cannot use **Access Key ID** and **Secret Access Key** to login into the console, you just can use theses to access API's and Command Line.
       * Policies
         * Polices as essentially documents theses documents are in a format called JSON and they give permissions as to what a User, Group or Role is able to do.
+        * Managed Policies have built in versioning support.
         * You can attach a policy to a User, a Role or a Group.
         * ***Here a policy that grants all operations to all S3 buckets:***
             ```